FMIG Manual

 Background and Description

-Once each week free coffee is offered outside of the lecture halls for first and second year students, courtesy of the FMIG.
-Donations are collected to benefit a local organization that is identified at each leaders meeting.
+Coffee Cart is based around student schedules and offer coffee and snacks outside of the lecture halls for first and second year students, courtesy of the FMIG.
+Donations are collected to benefit ROOTS Young Adult Shelter.
 Also with the cart is a list of upcoming FMIG activities.
 The FMIG Coffee Cart does a few things: raises awareness of FMIG and upcoming events among the students, raises awareness of a new organization/issue each quarter, and raises money for a given organization.
 It is a great way to build community and advertise FMIG!

 Division of Responsibility

-The AAFP Funding initiative contributes funds to purchase coffee, creamer, tea, and cups, and some years student leaders take turns making home baked goods to give away with the coffee (leaders coordinate the baked goods themselves).
-The FMIG Coordinator is responsible for making sure the cart is fully stocked with supplies and for actually setting up the cart and making coffee (this means buying soy milk and half and half fairly regularly!).
-The students pick up the cart from the office and return it afterward, and the FMIG Coordinator keeps and tracks the donations over time.
+The Washington Academy of Family Physicians (WAFP) donates funding to purchase coffee, creamer, tea, and cups, and some years student leaders take turns making home baked goods to give away with the coffee (leaders coordinate the baked goods themselves).
+The FMIG leader is responsible for making sure the cart is fully stocked with supplies and for actually setting up the cart and making coffee (this means buying milk alternatives and half and half fairly regularly!).
+The students pick up the cart from the office and return it afterward, and the FMIG staff advisor keeps and tracks the donations over time.

 Supplies

-Each week, the coffee cart serves 100-200 students and should include:
+Coffee Cart serves approximately 100 students and should include:

 • 1-2 percolators of coffee